Bhargavi1409/Visual-analytics/README.md

 Used R language and R shiny to create visualization for four different dataset.
-The pdf file in the attachemnets explains each visualization in detail.
+The pdf file in the attachments explains each visualization in detail.